 Take Charge to Lessen Lower Back Pain

-Last fall, I've mentioned about my bout of back pain and the recent flare-up I've had.
-I've mentioned some helpful ways on walking and sleep that can help kick the back pain the curb.
+In Fall 2014, l, I mentioned about my bout of back pain and the recent flare-up I had.
+I also mentioned some helpful ways on walking and sleep that helps kick the back pain the curb.
 We all know, physical therapy is expensive, when your health insurance helped paid for it.
 But it can be beneficial in the long run.
 If you continue to experience back pain, you should see your doctor.
-In return, she might refer you to a neurologist who can help you out with your back pain with some suggestions.
+In return, she might refer you to a neurologist who helped you out with your back pain with some suggestions.

-My neurologist recommended therapy and cortisone shots last year and the year before.
-I haven't done the shots, since I didn't need them.
-But this alternative medicine to do once a month might be something to consider and should be less than expensive than therapy or needing back surgery.
-I'll be back to my neurologist next month for my six-month check-up.
-Since October, my back pain slowly went down a notch or two, though it may never be back to normal at zero.
-Right now, it's about a 1.5, which was the same in 2013 when I finished the first round of therapy sessions.
+My neurologist recommended therapy and cortisone shots that year and the year before it.
+I haven't done the shots then since I didn't need them.
+But this alternative medicine to do it once a month might be something to consider and should be less expensive than therapy or needing back surgery.
+Since October 2014, my back pain slowly went down a notch or two, though it may never be back to normal at zero.
+Back then, it was about a 1.5 like in 2013, when I finished the first round of therapy sessions.
 Besides aspirin and rest, walking and exercising helped my posture and my back, twofold.

 Take a Walk

 One of the things that helped get the healing ball rolling for my back was walking in my new sneakers.
 It's the easiest low-impact exercise you can do.
-After I moved, and when I started going to the gym, I experienced back pain.
-But to walk downtown for 20 minutes both ways, and to the gym for 10-15 minutes, both ways, it took me longer to walk.
-But as I crossed the street to the next sidewalk, I straightened out my back and my posture to walk in a straight line.
+After I moved in 2014, and started going to the gym, I experienced back pain.
+But to walk downtown for twenty minutes both ways, and to the gym for ten minutes, both ways, it took me longer to walk.
+But as I crossed the street to the next sidewalk, I straightened my posture to walk in a straight line.
 Within time, I haven't experienced the problem again.

 During the winter, you can walk up and down your hallway of your home and your apartment building.
 I did that in my former building, after my heart surgery in 2012 and continued to do so, up until last spring.
 In my next apartment, I have an outdoor walkway, which I'm going to pass, since it's a bit narrow for foot traffic.
 But your own hallway would be another great alternative to walk you up as well.
 If you want some company, grab a buddy to walk with you, too!